CommunistMountain/BalanceModFork/README_CM.md

         <ol>
             <li>Kestrel A: Crew from 3 Humans to 2 Humans.</li>
             <li>Kestrel B: Removed Doors.</li>
-            <li>Kestrel C: Weapons from 1 Dual Lasers and 1 Ion Stunner to 2 Ion Blasts and 2 Ion Stunners.
+            <li>Kestrel C: Weapons from 1 Dual Lasers and 1 Ion Stunner to 1 Breach Bomb 1 and 3 Ion Stunners.
 Weapon Control level from 2 to 4.
 Sensors level from 2 to 1.</li>
             <li>Engi B: Engines level from 1 to 2.
 Pilot level from 1 to 2.
 Weapon Control level from 3 to 4.
 Added level 1 Sensors.</li>
             <li>Fed A: Weapon Control level from 2 to 3.
 Removed Doors.</li>
             <li>Fed C: Artillery level from 1 to 4.</li>